Knife Maker's Mark for Jay Fisher Knives

 A knife is incomplete without a sheath.

-I realized many years ago, when I first started in this trade, that sheaths, stands, cases, and accouterments were all a part of the trade of making fine handmade and custom knives, and if I wanted to provide a complete package, then it better include a fine sheath: tough, strong, and well made to match the knife while being commensurate with the quality of the knife.
+I realized many years ago, when I first started in this trade, that sheaths, stands, cases, and accouterments were all a part of the trade of making fine handmade and custom knives, and if I wanted to provide a complete package, then it better include a fine sheath: tough, strong, and well-made to match the knife while being commensurate with the quality of the knife.

 I was determined to make some of the best sheaths out there, sheaths that the owner would cherish as much as the knife, sheaths that would last at least a generation, maybe several, and maybe even as long as the knife.
-I still hold fast to that concept and I consider my sheaths and accessories a vital part of my art and trade.
+I still hold fast to that concept and I consider my sheaths and accessories a critically vital part of my art and trade.

 Sheaths do take an separate and complete set of tools, techniques, processes, and skills.
 It takes quite an investment of reading, study, learning and practice to become comfortable with leather craft and art, and additional machine and fabrication skills and training to build reliable mechanisms for combat and locking military tactical sheaths.
 These skills are continually evolving with the artist, and it is an exciting and rewarding field.